Dabaitu2/sicp/ch04/04/02-how-the-query-system-works/readme.md

 # Ways to achieve logic query system

-1. Implement it as a nondeterminstic program, using the amb evaluator.
+1. Implement it as a nondeterminstic program, using the amb evaluator. (in quiz 4.78)
 2. Manage with the search with the aid of streams.
+(In textbook)

 ## Central Operations: Pattern Matching and Unification